indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   explicit action was taken.
 The practical effect of this change is binaries targeting x86_64 should now work on macOS 10.9 without any end-user action required.
+* Documentation URLs for PyOxidizer now all consistently begin with ``pyoxidizer_``.
+Many old documentation URLs no longer work.

 New Features
 ^^^^^^^^^^^^